 - Committed to three other activities by attending each for at least half a term (or equivalent)

 - Attended two cultural, artistic or sporting events, with at least one outside their local area

 - Represented their school/year group by taking part in a cultural, artistic, charitable or sporting event to an audience outside Walthamstow Academy

 - Had a chance to share their views about school via the pupil leadership structure

 - Had their talents celebrated and recognised

 Students of all ages are encouraged to take up positions of responsibility representing their form or Year group.
 We have a student council that enables the student voice to be heard and students to be involved in Academy improvement planning.
-Elections for these roles will be made in the first term and will provide an opportunity for students to become form representative and or the Year representatives.
+Elections for these roles will be made in at the beginning of each half term and will provide an opportunity for students to become form representative and/or the Year representatives empowering them to contribute to the continued growth of our school.
 In addition to these roles, we also have student leadership opportunities such as library assistant; student ambassador and in the sixth form the opportunity to run for Head Student.

 Homework is an important part of the curriculum and a way of extending learning for all students.
 It allows work covered in the Academy to be reinforced or extended.

 Homework and additional study are a chance to improve and extend knowledge and skills.
 Parents/ Carers at home and staff at the Academy need to work particularly closely in this area to provide a supportive, structured framework, within which students can find success.

 Some ideas about how we can do this are outlined below: